 Pork with dumplings and sauerkraut (Vepřo-knedlo-zelo)

-Not quite as spicy as its Hungarian cousin, Czech goulash is essentially a rich beef stew, and with less vegetables.
+It is not quite as spicy as its Hungarian cousin, Czech goulash is essentially a rich beef stew and fewer vegetables.
 It must be accompanied with dumplings (knedlíky) on the side.
-Beef is the standard recipe of this staple dish, but you can sometimes find goulash using venison, chicken and even vegetarian variants are on the rise.
+Beef is the standard recipe of this staple dish, but you can sometimes find goulash using venison, chicken, and even vegetarian variants that are on the rise.

 Marinated beef sirloin (Svíčková na smetaně)

 Slices of pot-roasted beef tenderloin are served in a carrot-sweetened cream sauce, topped with a dollop of whipped cream, cranberries and a slice of lemon.
 Apparently, this is one of the most popular dishes in the Czech Republic, and you would be very unlikely not to find it on the restaurant menu.
 Like goulash, it’s unthinkable to eat it without the dumplings to mop up the sauce.

 Pork knee (Vepřové koleno)

 Do not get scared by the size of pork knee, ranging from 600g to 1.5kg.
 This is actually a very popular choice even amongst tourists.
 It is served mostly with sour vegetables, horseradish, bread and mustard.

 If locals are not certain or confused about the menu or what to order, they usually stick to this vegetarian but not healthy choice.
 Comparable to fried mozzarella sticks, this battered block of deep-fried mild cheese is mostly served with French fries (hranolky) and a tartare sauce.